 - Do you have access to weapons or things that can be used as weapons to harm yourself?

-- Getting the means to take your own life, such as buying a gun or stockpiling pills
+- Get the means for suicide, such as buying a gun or gathering a supply of pills.

-- Feeling trapped or hopeless about a situation
+- Feel trapped or hopeless about a situation.

-- Increasing use of alcohol or drugs
+- Increase the use of alcohol or drugs.

-- Changing normal routine, including eating or sleeping patterns
+- Change routines, including eating or sleeping patterns.

-If someone has attempted suicide:
+If someone has tried suicide:

-- Don't leave the person alone.
+- Do not leave the person alone.

-- Try to find out if he or she is under the influence of alcohol or drugs or may have taken an overdose.
+- Try to find out if the person is under the influence of alcohol or drugs or may have taken an overdose.

 - Tell a family member or friend right away what's going on.

-If a friend or loved one talks or behaves in a way that makes you believe he or she might attempt suicide, don't try to handle the situation alone:
+If a friend or loved one talks or behaves in a way that makes you believe the person might try suicide, do not try to handle the situation alone.
+Instead:

 - Get help from a trained professional as quickly as possible.
-The person may need to be hospitalized until the suicidal crisis has passed.
+Your friend or loved one may need to stay in the hospital until the suicidal crisis passes.

 - If you've talked to the person and you're still concerned, share your concerns with a teacher, guidance counselor, someone at church, someone at a local youth center or another responsible adult.

 It may be hard to tell whether a friend or classmate is thinking about suicide.
 You may be afraid to take action and be wrong.
 If someone's behavior or talk makes you think the person is at risk of suicide, that person may be struggling with major issues.
 Even if your friend or classmate is not thinking about suicide, you can help the person get to the right resources.

 If a friend or loved one is thinking about suicide, professional help is needed — even if suicide is not a danger right away.
 Here's what you can do: